salehahr/quartz/content/permanent/10-monocular-depth-perception.md

     (Some exceptions: fruit bats, killer whales)

 *   We perceive depth, or distance to the objects that we see, based on several visual cues.
-    *   One of the cues is the [parallax](parallax.md) in the two overlapping fields of vision, or the 'binocular disparity'. [science-focus](science-focus.md)
+    *   One of the cues is the [parallax](../studienarbeit/parallax.md) in the two overlapping fields of vision, or the 'binocular disparity'. ([Science Focus](../studienarbeit/science-focus.md))
     *   However, even if vision is impaired in one eye, a human can still perceive depth by using non-binocular visual cues.
-    *   In fact, according to [Chen 2018](chen-2018.md), "a typical human uses 14 visual cues to perceive depth, only 3/14 are binocular vision related."
+    *   In fact, according to ([Chen 2018](../studienarbeit/chen-2018-review.md)), "a typical human uses 14 visual cues to perceive depth, only 3/14 are binocular vision related."
-*   Some of the monocular cues that the brain uses: [Science Focus](science-focus.md)
+*   Some of the monocular cues that the brain uses: [Science Focus](../studienarbeit/science-focus.md)

 1. We know the real size of things
 2. Using perspective, e.g. parallel lines converging to a perspective point